Rhetos/AspNetFormsAuth/Readme.md

   If the value is not set or 0, the account will be locked permanently.
 * Administrator may use [`UnlockUser`](#unlockuser) method to unlock the account, or wait for *TimeoutInSeconds*.
 * Multiple limits may be entered.
 An example with two entries:

-> After 3 failed attempts, the account is temporarily locked for 120 seconds;
+  * After 3 failed attempts, the account is temporarily locked for 120 seconds.
-> after 10 failed attempts, the account is locked until *admin* unlocks it manually (timeout=0).
+  * After 10 failed attempts, the account is locked until *admin* unlocks it manually (timeout=0).

 ### Password strength policy